akhilgeo/akhilgeorge.com/_posts/2023-03-08-how-to-get-free-access-to-midjourney-ai.md

 4. Type "/imagine" and then your prompt for the art you wish to create.
 For example, "/imagine Harry potter in india".
 ![]({{ 'assets/images/post/Midjourney_4.jpg' | relative_url }})

 5. Wait for the AI to generate four images based on your prompt.
-You can click image to enlarge it or open it in a new webbrowser window.
+You can click image to enlarge it or open it in a new web-browser window.
 ![]({{ 'assets/images/post/Midjourney_5.jpg' | relative_url }})

 6. Use the buttons below your generated image to guide the AI toward what you want.
-The buttons labeled U are to upscale the corresponding image, R are to re-generate the image, and S are to save the image.
+The buttons labeled U are to upscale the corresponding image, V are to get different variants of the image.

 7. Download your image as a PNG file or copy its URL.
 Easy!